tencentyun/intlcloud-documents/product/安全/BGP 高防 IP/常见问题/计费相关问题_intl.md

 [//]: # (chinagitpath:XXXXX)

 ## Does the same billing model apply to the Anti-DDoS Advanced elastic defense services?
 How is it calculated?
 Yes.
-You will be billed depends on what range your daily elastic protection bandwidth falls within.
+You will be billed based on the range your daily elastic protection bandwidth belongs.
 See [Billing Overview](https://cloud.tencent.com/document/product/1014/31100) for more billing details.
 For example, you have an Anti-DDoS Advanced instance with 20 Gbps base protection bandwidth and 50 Gbps elastic protection bandwidth.
 If your instance experiences a DDoS attack that generates 45-Gbps traffic flow in a day.
 The number exceeds the base protection bandwidth limit and thus elastic protection is activated and traffic flow speed falls within a range from 40 Gbps to 50 Gbps.
 So instead of paying for the actual usage. you will pay for the elastic protection bandwidth based on this range.